-Breast cancer has become a global health issue, as it is the leading cause of cancer-related deaths among women worldwide.
-In 2020 alone, about 2.3 million women were diagnosed with breast cancer, with 680,000 deaths worldwide.
+Breast cancer (BC) has become a global health issue, as it is the leading cause of cancer-related deaths among women worldwide.
+In 2020 alone, about 2.3 million women were diagnosed with 680,000 deaths worldwide.
 7.8 million women received this diagnosis in the past five years, making it the world’s most prevalent cancer.

-From the 1930s through the 1970s, breast cancer mortality has remained the same, partly due to late diagnosis.
+From the 1930s through the 1970s, BC mortality has remained the same, partly due to late diagnosis.
 Improvements in survival began in the 1980s following early detection programs and treatment modalities.

 Thanks to the establishment of screening practices and therapeutic advances, breast cancer prognosis is generally more favorable in early and asymptomatic stages.
 The 5-year survival rate of patients with breast cancer is above 80% due to early detection.
 However, the survival rate remains low in developing countries, such as in Africa (40%), where screening is not widespread.

 The article will outline the breast cancer risk factors and screening options.